jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 <sup>_* The only difference between these layouts is that layout5.xml has the key MaximumBootBeepValue, value 64.
 It also has different PathMapID for SPDIFOut.
 To use S/PDIF with this motherboard however, you need to connect an expansion card, which I don't have, so I can't test it._</sup>

 ## What works?
 Almost everything works.
-Wifi and ~~bluetooth~~ (using the internal Intel card), dGPU + iGPU acceleration, HDMI audio, wake up from display sleep.
+Wifi and bluetooth (using the internal Intel card), dGPU + iGPU acceleration, HDMI audio, wake up from display sleep.
 Bottom Ethernet port, all USB ports (only some are enabled) including USB-C, all Audio ports.
 Sleep, AirDrop, Handoff, iMessage, FaceTime and other iServices.
 Only a [few minor things](#known-issues) does not work fully.

 ## Known issues
-- [ ] Bluetooth stopped working after macOS 13 Ventura update.

-<sup>_Have yet to debug why bluetooth does not work.
-Perhaps future drivers will solve issue?_</sup>

 - [ ] Continuity Camera does not work wirelessly, only works with USB connection.

 <sup>_Have yet to debug why continuity camera does not work.
 Perhaps future drivers will solve issue?_</sup>

+- [ ] Using wifi and bluetooth simultaneously can be buggy with current drivers.

+<sup>_Especially if you turn on/off bluetooth or wifi, so I just leave them on.
+Perhaps future drivers will solve issue?_</sup>

 - [ ] I211-AT top ethernet port is not working after Monterey update.
 It shows up in Network settings, but can't connect to anything.

 <sup>_Don't mind this, since I'm only using one ethernet port.
-Perhaps future drivers will solve issue?_</sup>
+There are some pre-releases of kexts to get the second port working, but I chose not to use them due to instability.</sup>

 - [ ] System hangs with Windows Memory integrity enabled.